Statistical Inference and Study Design: Practice Questions & Study Guide

 Questions testing whether you can identify what a study's design allows you to validly conclude, including generalizability and causality.

 Statistical inference questions are about logical reasoning, not computation.
-The SAT tests three core ideas: (1) whether a conclusion can be generalized beyond the sample studied, (2) whether the data support causation or only association, and (3) whether the study design itself is appropriate for the claimed conclusion.
+The test covers three core ideas: (1) whether a conclusion can be generalized beyond the sample studied, (2) whether the data support causation or only association, and (3) whether the study design itself is appropriate for the claimed conclusion.
 Getting these distinctions right is entirely a matter of understanding a handful of principles.

 Key Rules & Formulas